leudz/shipyard/guide/0.7/src/learn-by-example/spark.md

 }
 ```

-As you can see you can iterate views multiple times in the same system.\
+As you can see, you can iterate views multiple times in the same system.\
-We also make sure the `Friend`s don't simply all overlap by stirring them away from their neighbors.
+We also prevent the `Friends` from overlapping by stirring them away from their neighbors.

 But something doesn't feel right...